ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 The server must validate the claim (payload) in this message prior to the next step.

-The message must be signed by the client.
+The message MUST be signed by the client.

 The parameters of this message consist of the following: